Osireg17/Osireg17/README.md

 * 🌍  I'm based in London, United Kingdom
 * ✉️  You can contact me at [osiobomighie@outlook.com](mailto:osiobomighie@outlook.com)
-* 🔭  I’m currently working on an express, node and mongodb for an anime blog
 * 🧠  I'm learning Backend Development and Machine Learning
 * ⚡  I have watched all of One Piece, every movie and episode of the anime as well as caught up with the manga as well.
-* 😄  Pronouns: He/Him

 ### Skills